Romans 9:1

 But not the kind of think that the word of God has fallen down, for not all those from Israel, these are Israel.

 Paraphrase: So what then has happened to God’s special people?
-Why are they in such disarray?
+Why are so many of God’s people living and perishing in unbelief?
 Why does it look like all God’s promises to them have failed?
-Has God gone back on His word or is He just not capable of bringing to pass what He promised them?
+Has God gone back on His word (Psalm 77:7-9) or is He just not capable of bringing to pass what He promised?
 No, my friends, you must never think this way.
-God’s word of promise is sure and certain; none of His promises ever fall to the ground.
-The real issue we have to face is this, who really is an Israelite?
-Who really are God’s people who are entitled to the blessings of His covenant?
+God’s word of promise is sure and certain; none of His promises will ever fall to the ground.
+(2 Kings 10:10; Isaiah 55:11) The real issue we have to face is this, who really is an Israelite?
+Who really are the people to whom God has made these promises and who are entitled to these blessings?
+This is the question to be answered.

 Comments: